badinea1/Perceptron/README.md

 ```
    NOTE: Look over D5.pdf before running any source code.
 D5.pdf analyzes material from folders D2, D3 and D4.
    If you run the source code, then D2, D3 and D4 will have new material that D5.pdf does not analyze.
+When you
+   look at the epoch stat files, you will see that bias is the same as w_0.

    1. Figure out the absolute path for a folder called Perceptron.
    2. Type 'cd @', where @ represents the absolute path for a folder called Perceptron.
 Press the return key.